Guide On How To Market Your Vacant BTL On Gumtree

-I’ve mentioned several times before in various blog posts that I’m a huge fan of Gumtree when it comes to advertising properties for rent.
-If ANY Landlord is looking to avoid letting agent fees, I would highly recommend trying out Gumtree to get enquiries from prospective tenants.
-I don’t think Gumtree should be the one and only method of marketing, but it should definitely be one of the primary resouces.
+Of course, I don’t think Gumtree should be the one and only method of marketing your rental property (more on the other recommended options available further down), but it should definitely be one of the primary resources.
 Why?
-Because IT’S FREE, popular, and takes only a few minutes to setup.
+Because IT’S FREE, extremely popular, and takes only a few minutes to setup.

 I’m not entirely sure how Gumtree performs geographically, but I know from personal experience that it’s an extremely powerful marketing tool for properties with in London and surrounding counties E.g Essex, Hertfordshire.
 I imagine it does pretty well in other major cities in England as well, but I can’t confirm.
 But it’s worth a try, regardless of your target area.

-Like with all marketing strategies, there are certain principles that I think should be applied to practice.
+Like with all marketing strategies, there are certain principles that should be applied to practice.
 Here are my top tips for using Gumtree (some of these will apply to marketing your property in general):

 1] Check out the local competition